Laptops · Resale guide

 Common Scams to Watch For (India 2026)

-Fake Warranty Claims: Sellers might claim the laptop has an extended warranty or a third-party protection plan that is still active.
-Always ask for documentation and verify the warranty status directly on MSI’s website using the serial number.
-For older devices, assume no warranty unless proven otherwise.
+Fake Extended Warranty Claims: Some sellers falsely claim the laptop has an extended warranty or a service plan that is still active.
+Always verify any warranty claim directly on MSI’s official website using the laptop’s serial number.
+For a 2019-2020 model, it’s highly unlikely any manufacturer warranty is still active in 2026.

 Seller’s Guide — How to Maximize Your MSI GF63 Thin Resale

-- Deep Clean: Use compressed air to clear dust from keyboard keys and fan vents.
-Wipe the screen with a microfiber cloth and screen cleaner.
-Clean the chassis with a damp cloth (not wet).
-Pay attention to ports, removing any dust or debris.
+- Thorough Cleaning: Use compressed air to clear dust from keyboard crevices, fan vents, and ports.
+Wipe the screen with a microfiber cloth and a screen-safe cleaner.
+Clean the chassis with a mild cleaner, paying attention to sticky areas or smudges.
+A clean laptop instantly looks more appealing.

 Final Verdict — Should You Buy or Sell in 2026?